…from my explorations in No Man’s Sky

 - There a number of bad endings that are only available on the harder difficulty.
 If you are looking to see everything, you’ll need to use that.
 All good endings are available on both levels.
 So you won’t lose any real story if you play on easy.

 - Quick-time events are a little bit more complex and less forgiving on the higher difficulty.
-If you are one who is bad at some
+If you are one who is really bad at QTEs, use the less difficult setting.

 - When you are analyzing for clues, you will see lines leading from your cursor to the clue in the easy setting.
 In the more difficult setting, you’ll receive no hints like that.